phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_phos.md

 end parameters
 ~~~

+Place everything occurring above between `begin model` and `end model` tags.

 ## Simulating responses to attractants

 Before running the simulation, let's think about what will happen.
-If we don't add any ligand molecule into the system, then T phosphorylation happens at rate [*T*]*k_T_phos*, and T will phosphorylate CheY, which will be dephosphorylated by CheZ.
-The concentrations of phosphorylated T and CheY will stay at a steady state.
-That's the initial concentrations of molecules at each state we defined earlier.
+If we don't add any ligand molecule into the system, then assuming that we have started the simulation at steady-state, then the concentrations of phosphorylated receptors and CheY will remain at equilibrium.

-Observe the simulation for a bit longer.
-Change `t_end` at the bottom to 3.
+We can now run the simulation, setting `t_end` equal to 3 in order to run the simulation for longer than we did in the ligand-receptor tutorial.
+Place the following after `end model` in your BioNetGen file.

 ~~~ ruby
 	generate_network({overwrite=>1})
 	simulate({method=>"ssa", t_end=>3, n_steps=>100})
 ~~~

-Run simulation with no ligand molecule present by setting `L0` in the `parameters` section to 0, and click `Run` under `Simulate`.
+Now save your file and run the simulation by clicking `Run` under `Simulate`.
 What do you observe?

-When we add ligand molecules into the system, as we did in the tutorial for [ligand-receptor dynamics](tutorial_lr), concentration of bound T increases.
+When we add ligand molecules into the system, as we did in the tutorial for [ligand-receptor dynamics](tutorial_lr), the concentration of bound receptors should increase.
 What will happen to the concentration of phosphorylated CheA, and phosphorylated CheY?
 What will happen to steady state concentrations?

-Run simulation with `L0 = 5000` and `L0 = 1e5` to confirm your hypothesis.
-What do you observe?

-For different `L0`'s, how do the steady state for bound ligand, active receptor, and active CheY differ and why?

-Exercise: Try several different `L0` values (ex.
-1e3, 1e7, 1e9).
-Are you seeing what you expected?
-If at some point the result won't change anymore, why?
-What does it imply about limitation in chemotaxis (but it's already a wide range of concentrations isn't it)?
+Now run your simulation by changing `L0` to be equal to 5000 and then run it again with `L0` to be equal to 1e5.
+Do the results confirm your hypothesis?
+What happens as we keep changing `L0`?
+What happens as `L0` gets really large (e.g., 1e9)?
+What do you think is going on?

+In the main text, we will explore the results of the above simulation.
+We will then interpret how differences in the amounts of initial ligand can propagate to changes in the concentration of phosphorylated CheY (and therefore the bacterium's tumbling frequency).

 [^Bertoli2013]: Bertoli C, Skotheim JM, de Bruin RAM.
 2013.
 Control of cell cycle transcription during G1 and S phase.
 Nature Reviews Molecular Cell Biology 14:518-528.
 [Available online](https://www.nature.com/articles/nrm3629).